 Are you interested? - Great news that you are thinking about applying to our scheme.
 But do you have a few more questions first?
-If you are interested but would like the team to contact you directly so that you can ask some more questions or arrange a meeting/phone call, please complete our interest only form online here.
+If you are interested but would like the team to contact you directly so that you can ask some more questions or arrange a meeting/phone call, please complete our expression of interest only form here online.
 Once you have submitted this form on behalf of your club, our team will be in touch with you directly to answer any more questions before you register.

 Are you ready to register? - Brilliant, you have made the decision that your club is ready to start its application towards becoming a bronze accredited club now.
-If you are sure that you are ready please complete our registration only form online here.
+If you are sure that you are ready (payment taken on this form) please complete our registration only form online here.
 Once you have submitted this form on behalf of your club, our team will be in touch with you directly to share the resources and information that you need to start completing your application.